Licensed, Insured & Trustworthy Deck Building Specialists in Sydney

 Lava Rock

-Lava rock features rich reddish-black undertones and is similar to imported merbau timber.
+Lava rock features rich reddish-black undertones and is similar to imported Merbau timber.
 Lava Rock looks and feels like magnificent redwood – perfect for barbeque settings.

 Spiced Rum

 Spiced rum is an earthy umber with onyx black low lights.
-Complemented by a natural wood-grain pattern, the eco-friendly board uses nature-inspired colour streaking to create a striated look much like Ipe wood, a tropical hardwood.
+Complemented by a natural wood-grain pattern, the eco-friendly board uses nature-inspired colour streaking to create a striated look like Ipe wood, a tropical hardwood.

 Gravel Path

-Gravel path: Like a stony pastoral lane, Gravel Path brings a pristine grey to the outdoors with its true-to-nature vibrancy and realistic grain pattern.
+Gravel Path: Like a stony pastoral lane, Gravel Path brings a pristine grey to the outdoors with its true-to-nature vibrancy and realistic grain pattern.

 Rope Swing